Reducing deaths of seabirds

-Protected species risk management plans (PSRMPs) are developed on a vessel-specific basis.
-They set out the actions a vessel’s skipper and crew will take to reduce the risk posed to seabirds (and other protected species) by the vessel’s operations.
-To date, PSRMPs, or related documents, have been developed for all vessels in the following fleets:
+Protected species risk management plans (PSRMPs) are developed for each vessel.
+They describe what the skipper and crew will do to reduce risks to seabirds and other protected species.
+PSRMPs and related documents have been developed for:

 The role of research

 We collect information about accidental seabird catches to help us understand how to prevent this from happening.
 Some of this data is available to the public through the protected species capture website.

 A summary of information on seabirds and fishing is in the Aquatic environment and biodiversity annual review 2019–20 [PDF, 27 MB]

 We work closely with the Department of Conservation and other organisations on seabird issues.